 DWI charges should not be taken lightly, especially when your case involves a BAC of .15 or more.
 You will need the guidance of a defense team that is experienced defending DWI in the Harris County courtroom.

-The Gonzalez Law Group represents clients in cities across Harris County that include Houston, Almeda, Fresno, Manvel and many others.
+The Gonzalez Law Group, PLLC represents clients in cities across Harris County that include Houston, Almeda, Fresno, Manvel and many others.